Witiko/jBus/docs/architecture.md

 ## Addresses ##

-The node addressing scheme differentiates between two types of addresses:
+The node addressing scheme differentiates between three types of addresses:

   1. *Broadcast* -- Events sent to this address are retrieved by all nodes, which are initializing or initialized.
     * The broadcast address is `jBus::broadcast` and it addresses all nodes in the scope.